systopia/de.systopia.newsletter/docs/configuration.md

 - the contact
 - the available mailing lists (with subscription status)
-- the preferences URL for the contact
+- the preferences URL for the contact (make sure to not let CKEditor add `http://` in front of the token as this will lead to invalid URLs in the e-mail.)

 The mailing lists variable is an array of group subscription information for the contact, keyed by group ID.
 Each group's subscription information is also an